iwhite90/ScalaForTheInterested/chapters/Section04.md

 }
 ```

-I'm going to walk through what's happening here, but to fully understand it you'll need concepts that we're not going to cover until later, so it really doesn't matter if you don't get it.
+I'm going to walk through what's happening here, but to fully understand it you'll need concepts that we're not going to cover until later, so don't worry if you don't fully get it.
 You can treat it like magic for now.
 The first line is telling the computer that we'll be using stuff from Scalatest in this file.
 We're then creating a class called IanSpec.
 We'll learn a lot more about classes very soon, but at the moment you can think of them as similar to objects.
 I know I'm going to be creating an object called "Ian", and this file is all about testing that Ian object, so I'm going to follow the FlatSpec convention of naming the class with the name of the thing I want it to test followed by the word "Spec".
 The `extends FlatSpec with Matchers` is telling the computer that we're going to be using some specific stuff from Scalatest inside this class.
 There's an opening curly brace at the end of the class definition line, and a matching closing curly brace at the end of the file.
 Everything between these is the body of the class, where the tests live.

 The tests have their own special language, which isn't the standard Scala syntax you'll use in your actual program.
 The structure of the test is: string describing what you're testing - the word **should** - string describing what the behaviour you're testing should be - the word **in** - then the test body between curly braces.
 So you should be able to tell that this test is about making sure that the `sayHello` method of the `Ian` object will return the string "Hello, I'm Ian".

 In the test body, we start by calling the method we want to test.
 Remember the syntax for calling methods on objects?
 It's object name, followed by a period, followed by the method name with parenthesis straight after.
 Previously we saw this with `Console.println(x)`, and here we're calling `Ian.sayHello()`.
 I don't need to pass any parameters into this method, as it wouldn't do anything with them, so the parentheses are empty.
-The `shouldBe` compares what's on the left of it after the method call to what's on the right of it.
+The `shouldBe` compares the result of the method call on the left of it to what's on the right of it.
 If they match up then the test passes.
 If they're different the test will fail.

-You should be getting some red test in IntelliJ, signifying that something's wrong.
+You should be getting some red text in IntelliJ, signifying that something's wrong.
 It probably looks something like this:

 ![Errors](../pictures/Red1.PNG)